Dak0r/TextAdventureJS/README.md

  ```
 inventoryAdd {objectId}
  ```
-Adds the item to users inventory
+Adds the item to users inventory.

-***Note:** Currently the user can only hold one item!
-The currently equipped item will be silently replaced with the new one, if the user picks up a second one.*
+The user can have multiple items in his inventory, the location descriptions will be listed below each other.

 #### inventoryRemove
  ```